bobmacneal/simple-hooks/README.md

 [Section 25: Hooks with Functional Components](https://www.udemy.com/react-redux/learn/v4/overview).
 [How to fetch data with React Hooks](https://www.robinwieruch.de/react-hooks-fetch-data/) by [Robin Wieruch](https://github.com/rwieruch) also informed this example.

-- **simple-hooks** uses [JSONPlaceholder](https://jsonplaceholder.typicode.com/), the "Fake Online REST API for Testing and Prototyping", to make `axios` GET requests to fetch _posts, todos, users,_ and _photos_ data from a remote API.
+- **simple-hooks** uses [JSONPlaceholder](https://jsonplaceholder.typicode.com/), the "Fake Online REST API for Testing and Prototyping", to make `axios` GET requests to fetch _todos, posts, photos,_ and _users_ data from a remote API.

 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).